jmoranj/jmoranj/README.md

 ## 🚀 About Me
 - 🔭 I’m currently working on Mind Consulting as a software engineering intern.
-- 📚 I study System and Anlysis Development at the Sorocaba's University (Uniso)
+- 📚 I study System and Anlysis Development at the Sorocaba's University (Uniso).

 ## 🛠️ Tech Stack